willtholke/Data100/notes/lec-notes.md

 - **K-means** - optimize a loss function called inertia; most popular approach
 - **Agglomerative** - hierarchical clustering

-Relation between dendograms and clustering
-What are silhouette scores

 ### K-means Algorithm

 - Pick an arbitrary $k$, and randomly place $k$ "centers," each a different color
 - Repeat until convergence:
   - Color points according to the closest center
   - Move center for each color to center of points with that color

 ### Loss Functions for Clustering